opencog/opencog/examples/pln/inference-control-learning/README.md

 Evaluation (stv 1 1)
   Predicate "alphabetical-order"
   List
-    Concept "A"
+    Concept "a"
-    Concept "B"
+    Concept "b"
 ...
 Evaluation (stv 1 1)
   Predicate "alphabetical-order"
   List
-    Concept "A"
+    Concept "a"
-    Concept "Z"
+    Concept "z"
 ```

 Combined with a rule to infer that if letter X occurs before Y, then X